How Churches can Overcome a Toxic Culture-

 My people are destroyed for lack of knowledge- Hosea 4:6a NKJV

 It all started with an article I read.
-It was written by a “Christian” Mother helping her twelve-year-old son transition from male to female.
+It was written by a “Christian” Mother who is helping her twelve-year-old son transition from male to female.
 The mother is “openly queer” the wife of a pastor, writer, speaker and LGTBQ activist.
 Her “daughter” was featured in a recent issue of People Magazine.
 In the post the Mother speaks proudly about her child undergoing a second surgical procedure to halt puberty, so that her son can become her “daughter”.
 Mom expressed her gratitude to God for “topnotch medical care” and a church willing to provide health insurance for her “daughter’s medical treatments.

 Sigh.